arnabx007/BQuAD-A-Bangla-QA-Dataset/README.md

 ## BERT-Bangla

-We also pretrained and released a medium sized BERT model in Bangla on about 10GB of Bangla text data.
+We also pretrained and released a medium sized BERT model from scratch on about 10GB of raw Bangla text data.
 We are releasing it with the benchmark scores comparing with other concurrent exisiting models: mBERT and Bangla Electra.
 The model was pretrained with the following configurations:

 * Vocab Size: 75000
 * No. of Parameters: 65 Million